apeatling/whatsapp-block/README.md

-# WhatsApp Chat Button for WordPress
+# WhatsApp Message Button for WordPress

 Allow your visitors to send you a message on WhatsApp with the tap of a button.